kevinleey/SeniorForum/README.md

 - Install NodeJS
 - Clone the repo
+- Get/Set up MongoDB credentials (contact a member of the team for this, or else the server will not work!)
 - Run `npm install` in the root directory as well as the `./client` folder

 Server and client must be running simultaneously, for this you need two terminals running.